 The computer labs at Rutgers have saved more than 140 million sheets of paper – eight acres of trees – during the first nine years of the print conservation program.

 Every January and July, $30 is posted to the printing account of each Rutgers student.
 As a student prints a document, the account is charged 4 cents per sheet of paper if the document is printed on a black-and-white printer.
 Documents printed on a color printer are 25 cents per sheet.

-Students who use up the $30 before the end of the six-month allotment period can pay for additional printing with their RU Express Card.
-To learn more, check print usage or add funds to an RU Express Card, visit printing.rutgers.edu.
+Students who use up the $30 before the end of the six-month allotment period can pay for additional printing.
+To learn more, check print usage or add funds to your account, visit printing.rutgers.edu.

 Are you aware of your computing/digital responsibilities?
 You are your own best defense against identity theft, compromise and malware.
 The following are some suggestions for basic IT security.